IMA ADVISORY SERVICES, INC.

 Retirement Plan Due Diligence Services

 We provide retirement plan due diligence services to organizations as part of their mergers and acquisitions activity.
-This due diligence includes, however, is not limited to review of plan documents, examination of required filings, review of Fiduciary Governance, review of investment portfolio construction and over plan health.
+This due diligence includes, however, is not limited to review of plan documents, examination of required filings, review of Fiduciary Governance, review of investment portfolio construction and overall plan health.

 Assets Under Management

-As of December 31, 2024, our total regulatory assets under management is $3,158,410,252 of which $485,488,538 are non discretionary.
+As of December 31, 2025, our total regulatory assets under management is $3,904,795,952 of which $557,197,021 are non discretionary.

-IMA Retirement also provides monitoring/consulting services to ERISA §3(21) retirement plans with assets of approximately $2,500,011,686.
+IMA Retirement also provides monitoring/consulting services to ERISA §3(21) retirement plans with assets of approximately $3,072,394,367.
 These assets are commonly referred to as assets under advisement.

 Assets Under Advisement (“AUA”) may appear in client and sales materials in addition to IMAAS’ regulatory Assets Under Management (“AUM”).
-AUA is presented when, due to the nature of the contractual agreements with certain clients, we provide consultative advice to our clients in a nondiscretionary capacity and do not maintain discretionary authority over the clients’ portfolios(s).
+AUA is presented when, due to the nature of the contractual agreements with certain clients, we provide consultative advice to our clients in a non-discretionary capacity and do not maintain discretionary authority over the clients’ portfolios(s).
 In such relationships, the clients maintain the ability and authority to manage and allocate assets within their own portfolio(s) independent of our advice.
 Therefore, these clients are not reflected within regulatory assets under management.
 Instead, these engagements are represented as part of our AUA.
 In the instance that AUA is listed in client or sales materials it will be accompanied by relevant disclosure indicating how AUA has been calculated.

 Item 5: Fees and Compensation